nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     5. Other incorrect status commands to try: `deltag 1`, `deltag x Urgent` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. Adding tags to an internship while internships are being filtered.
+2. Deleting tags from an internship while internships are being filtered.

     1. Prerequisites: Filter the internship list using either `findc`, `findp` or `findt` command.
 Multiple internships in the list.
 The first internship in the list has only the `Urgent` tag (case-sensitive).